 The famed author of The 7 Habits of Highly Effective Teens, Sean Covey, delegates 7 habits such as Be Proactive, Put First Things First, and Think Win-Win.

-The last two Bipolar Rules to Live By may seem the most important to many bipolar patients.
-The right dosage of medication may seem like a life saver to some bipolar sufferers.
-Medications have the ability to change our mood, prevent anxiety, suppress anger, and elevate our depressive states.
-Yet without an effective medication and the correct dosage this help is not possible.
-Therefore talking to our support system, which includes a physiatrist, therapist, family, and friends, is necessary as well.
-Our physiatrist is the medication expert and can help find the right balance that makes the world not appear as overwhelming.
-Our therapist helps us cope with our feelings, guides us in productive direction, and provides us with exercises to make our bipolar lives easier.
-Family and friends are an essential part of the bipolar support system.
+Last but not the least, the fifth Bipolar Rule, recommends that we stay connected to our support system, which includes a psychiatrist, therapist, family, and friends.
+Our psychiatrist is the medication expert and can help find the right balance of medications so that makes the world does not appear as overwhelming.
+Our therapist helps us understand and cope with our feelings, guides us in productive direction, and provides us with exercises and interventions to make our Bipolar lives easier.
+Family and friends are an essential part of the Bipolar support system.
 They help us put our anxieties and fears in perspective.
-But unfortunately they are sometimes the victims of our anger and frustration.
+Unfortunately they are sometimes the victims of our anger and frustration.
 Yet, true friends and supportive family members grow to understand our illness and comfort us when we need or ask for help.

 And while the Five Bipolar Rules to Live By do not cure Bipolar Disorder by any means, they sure can help you live a healthy and productive life.
 But you need to follow all five, not just two or three, to accomplish a successful and healthy Bipolar lifestyle.